ER-Reason: A Benchmark Dataset for LLM Clinical Reasoning in the Emergency Room: ER-Reason : A Benchmark for LLM Clinical Reasoning in the ER

 \subsection{Benchmark Tasks}

-In this section, we describe the evaluation tasks that comprise the \textsc{ER-Reason} benchmark.
-The benchmark consists of five tasks, each corresponding to a distinct stage of the ER workflow, as illustrated in Fig.~\ref{fig:1}.
-For each task, the input to the LLM consists of longitudinal clinical notes for a specific patient, and the outputs include clinical decisions or assessments—along with rationales for those decisions in selected stages.
-Clinical reasoning is captured both implicitly, through the coherence of decisions across stages (e.g., how earlier assessments inform later choices), and explicitly, through documented rationales that articulate the reasoning behind key clinical actions.
+In this section, we describe the evaluation tasks within \textsc{ER-Reason}.~The~benchmark~consists~of~three tasks, each corresponding to a distinct stage of the ER workflow, as illustrated~in~Figure~\ref{fig:1}.